Grassroots Business Fund: Awards

 The Group of 20 and Ashoka's Changemakers, with support from the Rockefeller Foundation, have launched an online competition to find the best models worldwide for public-private partnerships that catalyze finance for small and medium enterprises (SMEs).
-The G-20 SME Finance Challenge, the first ever competition launched by the G-20, is a unique financial inclusion effort aimed at giving small entrepreneurs a chance to grow their businesses.
+The G-20 SME Finance Challenge, the first ever competition launched by the G-20, was a financial inclusion effort with the mission of helping entrepreneurs.

 GBF was named one of 14 winners out of over 350 submitted proposals.
-The winners receive funding and GBF's executive director, Harold Rosen, accepted an invitation to the November 2010 G-20 Summit in South Korea.
-At this event, he joined leaders from around the world to discuss SME's role in poverty alleviation, including GBF's innovate solutions to some of the most challenging problems facing the world today.
+The winners received funding and GBF's executive director, Harold Rosen, accepted an invitation to the November 2010 G-20 Summit in South Korea.
+At this event, he joined leaders from around the world to discuss SME's role in poverty alleviation.
+This included GBF's impact and proclaimed solutions to world problems.